dundd2/Train-Color-Matcher/readme.md

 ### How to Play
 1. Start the game by clicking the "Start Game" button
-2. Match the train colors from left to right
+2. Match the train colours from left to right
-3. Click on the colored train at the bottom that matches the leftmost train on the track
+3. Click on the coloured train at the bottom that matches the leftmost train on the track
 4. Score points for correct matches
 5. The game ends when all trains are matched